Woo, you’ve finally decided to take the plunge and start a freelance writing career! Congrats!

 Getting started might seem intimidating, especially when you don't have any real experience as a freelance writer, yet.

 The first thing you need to do is set up a freelance writer website and a freelance writing portfolio.
 It may seem complicated to do, but this blog post will walk you through all the steps.

-The Importance of a Freelance Writer Website + Freelance Writing Portfolio
+Why You Need a Freelance Writer Website and Freelance Writing Portfolio

 Third, having a well-thought-out freelance writing portfolio can help you win clients, even without a lot of experience.
 How you ask?
 The way to win clients with your freelance writing portfolio is to be picky, meaning you need to choose your very best work to display in your portfolio.

 - Pick writing samples relevant to your niche

 - Keep it small with only 3-5 of your best writing samples